-In humans hypovolemic and orthostatic stress can be simulated by application of lower body negative pressure (LBNP), as this method leads to peripheral blood pooling and consequently to central hypovolemia (Gao et al. 2008).
+In humans hypovolemic and orthostatic stress can be simulated by application of lower body negative pressure (LBNP), as this method leads to peripheral blood pooling and consequently, central hypovolemia (Gao et al. 2008, Grasser et al. 2008, Hinghoer-Szalkay et al. 2008).
 The splanchnic vascular bed representing the largest regional vascular conductance constitutes an important blood reserve (Escourrou et al. 1993) and is sensitive to baroreceptor stimulation.
-Thus, a low level of LBNP (≤20 mm Hg) is able to reduce splanchnic perfusion without changes in mean aortic pressure (Hirsch et al. 1989, Johnson et al. 1974).
-On the other hand, 50 mm Hg of LBNP reduces splanchnic blood flow by more than 30 % (Rowell et al. 1972) and reduces splanchnic vascular conductance by roughly the same percentage due to a rise in sympathetic activity (Brown et al. 1966).
+Thus, a low level of LBNP ( $\leq$ 20 mmHg) suffices to reduce splanchnic perfusion without changes in mean aortic pressure (Hirsch et al. 1989, Johnson et al. 1974).
+On the other hand, 50 mmHg of LBNP reduces splanchnic blood flow by more than 30% (Rowell et al. 1972) and reduces splanchnic vascular conductance by roughly the same percentage, by a rise in sympathetic activity (Brown et al. 1966).

-In LBNP experiments the positioning of the seal separating the normo- and hypobaric zones of the body has varied widely: iliac crest, level of umbilicus, midabdomen, below the chest level, or may have not been reported.
+In LBNP experiments the positioning of the seal separating the normo- and hypobaric zones of the body has varied widely: iliac crest, level of umbilicus, mid-abdomen, below the chest level, or may have not been reported.
 It is conceivable that varying sealing positions may affect the cardiovascular response.
 Using a seal around the iliac crest does not mechanically compress the bladder or the intestinal region and, therefore, does not compromise splanchnic blood flow (Brown et al. 1966).
 However, mesenteric hepatic blood flow, before and during LBNP, may be affected by increased abdominal pressure and the extent of compression of the splanchnic region caused by the location of the seal.
-An abdominal seal during LBNP compressing the abdominal region
+An abdominal seal during LBNP compressing the abdominal region (Wasmund et al. 2003) could affect the circulation more than a seal positioned at the level of the iliac crest.
+Furthermore, external negative pressure applied to the abdomen would be expected to decrease central venous pressure, lung compliance, and airway pressure (Valenza et al. 2003).